-An almond cake sliced into pieces.
+An almond torte cake garnished with almonds and powdered sugar then sliced into pieces.

 This post may contain affiliate links.
 Read disclosure policy.